moralescastillo/mysite/_posts/2023-09-05-dbt-dag-thread.md

 ---
 layout: post
 title: 'Understanding DAGs in dbt: Threads, Errors and Failing Fast'
-subtitle: 'A Comparison of Results across Multi-Threaded Environments using the BigQuery adapter'
+subtitle: 'A Comparison of Results across Multi-Thread Environments using the BigQuery adapter'
 description: 'Three scenarios show us the implications of running a Directed Acyclic Graph (DAG) in multi-threaded dbt environments, shedding light on how errors and the "fail fast" argument impact model execution'
 date: 2023-09-05 18:42:00 +0200
 author: paulo